 Chinese Herbal Medicine

 Nutrition consultations are an ongoing, positive experience where we work together to identify your dietary needs and discover opportunities to improve your habits and routines to better provide your body with the nutrients and energy it needs.
-Throughout the counseling process, you will be provided with with educational materials, food/meal planning strategies, encouragement and support, and the accountability that will help you achieve your health goals.
+Throughout the counseling process, you will be provided with educational materials, food/meal planning strategies, encouragement and support, and the accountability that will help you achieve your health goals.
 Focus is on three key areas: your needs, lifestyle changes and positive mental approaches, and long-term success.

 Shiatsu Massage Therapy

 Shiatsu (similar to Thai massage, but quite different in many ways too!) works with the Chinese and Japanese meridian systems incorporating light to deep pressure on meridian channels and points, gentle to vigorous manipulations and stretches with guided breath to bring awareness to energy patterns in the body and to resolve inner conflicts, allowing Qi and blood to move more freely in our body.
-Treatments take place on a lowered massage table or on a comfortable mat on the floor.